-If a Shareholder, who is duly qualified to attend and vote at the general meeting convened to deal with the appointment or election of Director(s), intends to propose a person for election as a Director of the Company, the Shareholder concerned shall lodge a written notice at the Company's registered office for the attention of the Company Secretary stating (i) his/ her intention to propose such person for election as a Director; and (ii) the biographical details of the nominated candidate.
-Such written notice should be signed by the Shareholder concerned and the person who has been proposed indicating his/ her willingness to be elected.
-The period for lodgement shall commence no earlier than the day after the dispatch of the notice of general meeting appointed for such election of Director(s) and end no later than seven days prior to the date of such meeting.
+If a Shareholder, who is duly qualified to attend and vote at the general meeting convened to deal with the appointment or election of Director(s), intends to propose a person for election as a Director, the Shareholder concerned shall lodge a written notice at the Company's registered office for the attention of the Company Secretary stating (i) his/her intention to propose such person for election as a Director; and (ii) the biographical details of the nominated candidate.
+Such written notice should be signed by the Shareholder concerned and the person who has been proposed indicating his/her willingness to be elected.
+The notice shall be given to the Company during the period (being a period of at least seven days) commencing on the day after the dispatch of the notice of general meeting at which elections to the office of Director are to be considered and ending on the day that falls seven days before the date of such meeting (both days inclusive).
 Detailed procedures can be found on the Company's website.